Interview by Katažyna Jankovska

 I’m really interested in how we create technology in our image to some extent, but also, it acts as a mirror for us to both reveal features of ourselves and principles of the technology we create to describe ourselves.
 There’s so much talk nowadays to describe the human body and psychology in terms of the hardwiring of the brain, the kind of talking about hardware and software to describe human processes.

 I’ve recently been particularly interested in how artificial intelligence and computer vision work to map, read, and understand the body.
-A lot of the developments in motion tracking are around the marvellous tracking systems where a camera can see a human body move and then imprint onto it a basic skeleton shape.
-So the idea is to work with the concept of how technology looks upon the body and how it breaks it down into constituent parts and kind of reduces the body down to the skeletal system.
-It’s really looking at the body as a skeleton.
-In making that piece, we were thinking about how we could start devising material from the first principles of those systems – how the skeletal system move, how the respiratory system functions, or the circulatory system works.
+Many developments in motion tracking are around the marvellous tracking systems where a camera can see a human body move and then imprint onto it a basic skeleton shape.
+So the idea is to work with the concept of how technology looks upon the body and how it breaks it down into constituent parts and reduces the body to the skeletal system.
+So it’s really looking at the body as a skeleton.
+In making that piece, we were thinking about how we could start devising material from the first principles of those systems – how the skeletal system move, how the respiratory system functions or the circulatory system works.

 But we’ve also looked a lot at the new kind of imagery that artificial intelligence is now generating and the morphing transitions between images.
 So we explored how we could try and derive that quality from the kind of imagery that this technology is producing and bring that into the body in a way that in other productions in the past, for example, we’ve attempted to recreate the quality of time-lapse footage by speeding movement up very quickly.
 I’m interested in not only the functional underpinnings of these technologies but the effective output they produce.
 How the qualities of media that different technologies produce can then can be incorporated into the body and worked with as a way of trying to capture the effect of these technologies that are so increasingly commonplace and bring that into the body and put it onto the stage.